Guest blogger, Dr Karen Watchman, explores the myths surrounding Down's syndrome and dementia.

 People with dementia experience stigma and discrimination.
 Choices made are not always their own.
 People with dementia can experience low self-esteem, fewer aspirations for the future, more problems accessing healthcare.

 Now read the above paragraph again and substitute ‘people with dementia’ for ‘people with Down’s syndrome’.

 The difference is that for people with Down’s syndrome this is the reality even before a diagnosis of dementia.

-How can we best support a population for whom standard dementia assessments and tests are not suitable due to their pre-existing learning disability, who may not understand their diagnosis of dementia and who already experience discrimination and health inequality?
+How can we best support a population for whom standard dementia assessments and tests are not suitable?
+When due to their pre-existing learning disability, they may not understand their diagnosis of dementia?
+And who already experience discrimination and health inequality?